MarcosFerreira17/blog/content/posts/solid.md

 ### Open/Closed

-Classes should be open for extencion, closed for modification.
+Classes should be open for extension, closed for modification.

 In other words, you should not have to rewrite an existing class for implementing new features.

 ### Liskov Substitution

-This means that every subclass or derived class should be substitutable for theis base or parent class
+This means that every subclass or derived class should be substitutable for their base or parent class

 ### Interface Segregation